Doctor Who Viewing Tips & Notes

 - Father's Day

-Honorable Mention: Time Crash, Stolen Earth [Ending], The End of Time [Ending]
+Honorable Mentions: The Girl Who Waited, Time Crash, Stolen Earth [Ending], The End of Time [Ending], and The Day of the Doctor.

 It was hard for us to narrow down our choices to just ten (plus a few honorable mentions) - so we again invite you to share your favorite episodes and Doctor Who memories in the comment section.